snzpro/HAs_DC/Readme.txt

 April 15, 2023

-Exp: This subdirectory contains codes for the experiment (solving problem (5.1)) in our paper.
+This subdirectory contains codes for the experiment (solving problem (5.1)) in our paper.

 	HA.m			Algorithm 1 proposed in our paper